Laws & Rules

 Operate.
 "To operate," in all its moods and tenses, when it refers to an ATV, means to use an ATV in any manner within the jurisdiction of the State, whether or not the vehicle is moving.

 Operator.
 "Operator" means the person who is in control or in charge of an ATV while it is in use.

-Owner.
+Updated definition in 2021: Owner.
 "Owner" means: For the purposes of registration of an ATV, a person holding title to an ATV or having equitable interest in an ATV that entitles the person to possession of the ATV.